Maternal-Fetal Medicine Fellows

 2021

-Ashish Premkumar, MD, MPH
+Ashish Premkumar, MD, PhD

 2020

 Ashish Premkumar, M.D., started his training in July 2017 after completing a residency in Obstetrics and Gynecology at University of California, San Francisco.
 His particular interest is in perinatal substance abuse, preeclampsia, and bioethical concerns in perinatal health.
 Dr. Premkumar also completed graduate training in cultural anthropology at The Graduate School at Northwestern University, with a focus on the intersection of perinatal substance abuse and socioeconomic marginalization.
 Currently, an Assistant Professor in the Section of Maternal-Fetal Medicine in the Department of Obstetrics and Gynecology at Pritzker School of Medicine, The University of Chicago.
-My clinical and research interests include the intersection of maternal-fetal medicine and family planning, maternal-fetal therapy, perinatal infectious diseases, hypertension in pregnancy, and placenta accreta spectrum disorder.
+His clinical and research interests include the intersection of maternal-fetal medicine and family planning, maternal-fetal therapy, perinatal infectious diseases, hypertension in pregnancy, and placenta accreta spectrum disorder.

 Nevert Badreldin, MD, MS